App Store Optimization (ASO) Guide for Google Play

 Localization vs Custom Store Listings

-First, it is important to note that languages are not linked to countries on the Google Play Store.
+First, it is important to note that languages are not linked to countries on Google Play.
 When you localize your store listing for a particular language, you are not optimizing it for a country in particular.

 How to Create Custom Store Listings